Panopta/puppet/README.md

 * Debian 6
 * Debian 7

-This Module has been tested on:
+This Module has been tested on
 * Ubuntu 12.04
 * Ubuntu 14.04